Best Chicken Breeds for Beginners (2026 Picks)

 Hardiness: Good in most climates.
 Not quite as cold hardy as some heritage breeds, but they do fine with a proper coop.

 The trade-off: Because they're bred for maximum production, ISA Browns tend to have shorter productive lifespans.
 Heritage breeds lay fewer eggs per year but keep laying for more years.
-It depends on what matters to you.

 | Stat | Details |